 Ms. Joanna Ryder works as a nutrition specialist in Janesville, WI.
 In her practice, she is particularly interested in diabetes, heart problems, and cancer.
 She is in-network for Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
 Ms. Ryder is affiliated with Mercy Health System.

 Relevant Interests: , celiac disease

 All Interests: Heart Problems, Celiac Disease, Diabetes, Cancer, Weight Management

-Mr. Matthew Warnke is an acupuncturist.
-He is especially interested in gastrointestinal problems (digestive disorders), preventive care, and traditional chinese medicine.
-Mr. Warnke is affiliated with Mercy Health System.
+Mr. Matthew Warnke practices acupuncture in Janesville, WI.
+Mr. Warnke's clinical interests encompass gastrointestinal problems (digestive disorders), preventive care, and traditional chinese medicine.
+He is affiliated with Mercy Health System.